frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 He became small, became a baby---hidden, silent, showing us the pathways along which we have to walk.
 He hid away and disappeared, fled from the crowds when they wanted to make Him king at the moment (John 6:15).

-Whereas self-love would keep our own good deeds constantly in sight---'Look at the good things I\'ve done, look at my achievements, look at the way I fulfill my duties, look at the zeal with which I enter into prayer and other pious practices'---until the incense of self-praise swells the soul with pride.
+Whereas self-love would keep our own good deeds constantly in sight---'Look at the good things I've done, look at my achievements, look at the way I fulfill my duties, look at the zeal with which I enter into prayer and other pious practices'---until the incense of self-praise swells the soul with pride.
 Things we have to look out for.

 "He must increase," said John the Baptist (John 3:30).

 "Not I, but Christ lives in me," said St. Paul (Gal.
 2:20).

 There are great areas there for us to focus on and to grow, to become more aware of.
-When that vanity and pride can rear its ugly head, so we detect it, it\'s easier.
+When that vanity and pride can rear its ugly head, so we detect it, it's easier.

-Self-love can make the soul impatient; agitates the soul, discontented when it encounters disturbance; wandering thoughts, interrupted concentration, temptations in prayer.

-Or when the glow of satisfaction fails to follow them: 'I don\'t get all the spiritual satisfaction that I would like to get.'
-Or when there are periods of weakness or spiritual aridity.
+Self-love can make the soul impatient; it "agitates the soul, discontented when it encounters disturbance, wandering thoughts, interrupted concentration, temptations in prayer, or when the glow of satisfaction fails to follow them" ('I don't get all the spiritual satisfaction that I would like to get.'), "or when there are periods of weakness or spiritual aridity.

-Self-love can lead to touchiness, impatience with our fellow man, lack of charity; and make us unyielding, angry, and aggressive in stressing our own personality and our own rights---the rights of the old person.
+"Self-love can lead to touchiness, impatience with our fellow man" (lack of charity), and make us unyielding, angry, aggressive in stressing our own personality and our own rights" (Baur, *ibid*.)---the rights of the old person.

 St. Josemaría liked to say that we have lost rights.
-We don\'t have any rights.
-We\'ve given all our rights to God.
-We\'ve come to lay everything at His feet.
+We don't have any rights.
+We've given all our rights to God.
+We've come to lay everything at His feet.

 As we prepare for the new anniversary in front of us, October 2, and eventually for the 100th anniversary from 1928, these are the key areas where Our Lord wants us to focus, be truly better, make great strides, and in that way, to bring, ultimately, a greater fruitfulness to everything that we do.

-Our self-love can make us cold and indifferent, reserved, unjust in judgment and speech about our neighbor.
-It can lead us to delight in dwelling on our own experiences, inspirations, difficulties, sufferings.
+Our self-love can make us "cold and indifferent, reserved, unjust in judgment and speech about our neighbor.
+It can lead us to delight in dwelling on our own experiences, inspirations, difficulties, sufferings."

 'Poor me!'--- full of self-pity---'how much I suffer; how little I complain.'

-It can lead us to compare its doings and its piety with those of others, watching them and pronouncing judgment upon them.
+It can "lead us to compare its own doings and its piety with those of others, watching them and pronouncing judgment upon them.
 It may give others no credit.
-It sees only their faults.
-It attributes evil intentions to others.

-In spite of all our piety, self-love can lay us wide open to being easily wounded.

-Excessive sensitivity---by this word, by that little gesture---so we\'re put out, repelled, offended when we\'re not taken seriously or made as much of as we expected.
+It sees only their faults...attributes evil intentions to others. ...
+In spite of all our piety, self-love can lay us wide open to being easily wounded."
+Excessive sensitivity---by this word, by that little gesture---\"so we're put out, repelled, offended when we're not taken seriously or made as much of as we expected" (Baur, *ibid*.).

 But we have the solution to all of these things: deeper prayer, focusing on truly following Christ and being more Christ-like in all the things we do.